gtaylor/django-dynamodb-sessions/README.rst

 Status
 ------

-django-dynamodb-sessions has worked for us in limited testing, but this is a backend that is tracking an API that is constantly changing right now.
+django-dynamodb-sessions has seen some use on small test environments within EC2.
+While it should be ready for prime time, it hasn't been heavily battle tested just yet.
+Other notes:

-Other known issues/limitations:
+* There is currently no management command to remove expired sessions.
+We can't re-use the Django cleanup command, so we'll have to write our own.

-* Sessions are currently permanent, with no way to expire them.
-As the boto DynamoDB API improves, this will be resolved without breaking backwards compatibility.
+  This will be added in the next release, we're already setting expiration attributes to drive the cleanup.

 Set up your DynamoDB Table
 --------------------------